 Ariana wakes in the middle of the night.
 There is nobody else in the room.
 This is odd; her small room, the topmost of the house, is always cluttered with people.

 There is a scream sticking to the back of her throat, a harsh, gnarled sound, trying to tear itself loose and prise open her lips to waken her mother and her brothers, the whole accursed village, if need be.
-She peels the blanket of her.
+She peels off the blanket.
 It is much too hot; the back of her neck and the pits of her underarms are moist and the mildewy smell of sweat is strong in her nostrils.
 Just who was it who had laid an extra covering on her?
 It could have been anyone.
 She imagines Kendra, Albus and Aberforth slipping up to her, one by one, each with a blanket, trying to wrap her up like a parcel, suffocate her in a sheath of her own body heat.

 Aberforth for all his strength and surliness is the gentlest.
 There is great care in the way he folds the blanket around her, and sometimes she can feel the prickly calluses on his palms when his hands brush against hers accidentally.
 It irritates Ariana, how tender he is in his roughness.
 Kendra on the other hand is brusque, tucking the edges of the blanket beneath Ariana’s body, and always, before she walks out, she will lay a hand on Ariana’s forehead.
 There is always a query in the pressure of her palm, as though her mother is trying to feel for some essence of Ariana that remains intact deep within the confines of her brain.
 And she will detect nothing because Ariana will not show her anything.